-Grey literature is something that has not been published for commercial purposes or outside of tradition publishing channels.
+Grey literature is something that has not been published for commercial purposes, or outside of traditional publishing channels.
 It is often produced by individuals or organisations.

 Grey literature can include: